-The Shareholders' Committee of the parent company
+The Shareholders' Committee

 The Shareholders' Committee is responsible for reviewing reports from the Executive Board and contributing to discussion on strategic or operational matters to improve management of the business.
 It reviews and approves recommendations made by its sub-committees and by the Executive Board when such approvals are required.